juju/docs/src/en/tools-charm-tools.md

 ^# publish

-      charm publish [options] <charm or bundle id> [--channel <channel>]
+      charm release [options] <charm or bundle id> [--channel <channel>]

-  The publish command publishes a charm or bundle in the charm store.
+  The release command publishes a charm or bundle in the charm store.
   Publishing is the action of assigning one channel to a specific charm or bundle revision (revision need to be specified), so that it can be shared with other users and also referenced without specifying the revision.